pariyatti/kosa-rails/README.md

 rake test
 ```

-#### (VERY OPTIONAL) Install Neo4j
+### (VERY OPTIONAL) Install Neo4j

+- **Strongly prefer `rake neo4j:install` on Linux and OSX**

 You don't absolutely need to install Neo4j from a package.
 Instructions are provided if you want an instance of Neo4j to play with.
-It's strongly recommended that you use `rake neo4j:install` for development and test environments.

 ```
 wget -O - https://debian.neo4j.com/neotechnology.gpg.key | sudo apt-key add -